Attack-class submarine: Reaction

 Naval Group said that Australia had "terminated the contract for convenience".

 The French Ministry of Defense claimed that on the day that the contract was cancelled, Australia had written to France stating that "they were satisfied with the submarine's achievable performance and with the progress of the program."
 The French foreign minister Jean-Yves Le Drian said that Australia told France one hour before the public announcement of the cancellation.
 He called the decision to cancel the contract and the secret AUKUS negotiations a "stab in the back".
 He said in regards to NATO alliance partners the US and the UK that "In a real alliance you talk to each other, you don't hide things, you respect the other party."
 Christian Cambon, chairman of the Committee of the French Senate's Foreign Affairs, Defence and Armed Forces, said the decision to cancel the contract must lead France "to wonder about the recurrent attitude from some of our allies, behaving as adversaries rather than fair competitors".
 On 17 September 2021, Le Drian announced that President Macron had recalled the French ambassadors to Australia and the United States.

 Settlement

-On 11 June 2022, Australia's Labor-led government agreed a €555 million ($583.58 million) settlement with Naval Group.
+On 11 June 2022, Australia's newly elected Labor-led government agreed a €555 million ($583.58 million) settlement with Naval Group.
 French defense minister Sébastien Lecornu welcomed the settlement and stated that France was willing to rebuild its relationship with Australia.
 In addition, the Australian Prime Minister Anthony Albanese announced plans to travel to France to repair bilateral relations between the two countries.